 To deny that our dependency in technology keeps rising every year is to be living in a perfect state of denial.
 If we spent 2 minutes reviewing all the impacts information technology has had in our lives, we can clearly see how dependent we have become.
 If you don’t believe me just try living without your smart phone, your computer, and internet connectivity for a month and you will see.

-Click Here: Save 36% On Your Technology Operations Through These IT Solutions
+Click Here: Save Money On Your Technology Operations Through These IT Solutions

 The evolution of technology has not only played an important role in our personal lives, but also in the way we do business.
 Let’s put a simple example, ten years ago a company could easily go without a website.
 In today’s business environment, not having a website will seriously put in question the reputation and even existence of a company.

-As business operations become more dependent in technology (phone systems, emails, websites, business applications, credit card transactions, web conferences, remote employees, and more) the ability of the business to deliver services in a timely manner is proportionally related with the ability of keeping systems running smoothly and around the clock.
-This, at the same time is directly connected with the capacity to satisfy customers’ needs.
-In a globalized business environment, competition is no longer limited by the national frontiers of a country, but instead, by the ability to compete in a fast and hyper competitive business environment where seconds and customer satisfaction make all the difference.
+As business operations become more dependent on technology (phone systems, emails, websites, business applications, credit card transactions, web conferences, remote employees, and more), the ability of the business to deliver services in a timely manner is proportionally related to the ability to keep systems running smoothly and around the clock.
+At the same time, this is directly connected with the capacity to satisfy customers’ needs.
+In a globalized business environment, competition is no longer limited by the national frontiers of a country but instead by the ability to compete in a fast and hyper-competitive business environment where seconds and customer satisfaction make all the difference.

 Not having reliable IT operations could make the difference between acquiring, retaining a customer, or losing it.
-Here is where reacting to problems instead of working proactively will create the opportunity for customer dissatisfaction and open a chance for a competitor to gain a new customer.
-Embracing a reactive approach will not only create an opportunity window for a competitor but will also have a negative impact in the brand, the reputation of the business, and the moral of the employees.
+This is where reacting to problems instead of working proactively will create the opportunity for customer dissatisfaction and open a chance for a competitor to gain a new customer.
+Embracing a reactive approach will not only create an opportunity window for a competitor but will also have a negative impact on the brand, the reputation of the business, and the morale of the employees.

 How does it look?